 “We know that ultimately our strength is grounded in our people -- individuals out there, striving, working, making things happen.
 It depends on community, a rich and generous sense of community…turning back rising inequality and expanding opportunity requires parents taking responsibility for their kids, kids taking responsibility to work hard.
 It requires religious leaders who mobilize their congregations to rebuild neighborhoods block by block, requires civic organizations that can help train the unemployed, link them with businesses for the jobs of the future.
 It requires companies and CEOs to set an example by providing decent wages, and salaries, and benefits for their workers, and a shot for somebody who is down on his or her luck.
 We know that’s our strength -- our people, our communities, our businesses.”

 President Barack Obama

-The Center aims to provide information and training to FBCOs, but does not make funding decisions.
-Those decisions are made through procedures established by each department grant program, typically involving a competitive process.
-No grant money is set aside for faith-based organizations.
-FBCOs compete on an equal basis with all other applicants for department funds.
+The Center does not make funding decisions, which are made through procedures established by each departmental grant program, typically involving a competitive process.
+All applicants compete on an equal basis for department funds.